syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### selectedItems.userHandles `Array`
 {:#members:selecteditems-userhandles}

 A collection of frequently using commands that have to be added around the selector.
-[Link UserHandles]

 #### Default Value